-Second, “humane” means “having or showing compassion or benevolence,” and we don’t believe that there is any way to raise and kill animals that shows either virtue.
+Second, “humane” means “having or showing compassion or benevolence,” and we don’t believe that there is any way to raise and kill animals for consumption that shows either virtue.
 At our sanctuaries, we work extremely hard to protect all farm animals, and we know them as individuals, just like so many Americans know dogs and cats as individuals.
 For the same reason most Americans wouldn’t think of eating a dog or a cat (and calling it humane), we wouldn’t think of calling the killing of a farm animal for food humane.

 At Farm Sanctuary, we share our lives with chickens, pigs, and other farm animals — and we know them as individuals.
 In determining our stance on any issue, we ask ourselves, “What’s in the best interest of the animals involved?”
 The idea of raising animals for food is unacceptable to us, regardless of cage sizes, living conditions, or slaughter methods — just like it would be anathema to most Americans to raise dogs or cats well (or in conditions slightly less awful) only to eat them.
 Welfare improvements are just that — improvements.